artyom-mameev/quester/README.md

 ![Flag](readme/icons/icons8-empty-flag-48.png)

 Has a name.
-An action that can trigger one or several *conditions*.
+An action that can trigger one or more *conditions*.
 Cannot contain any other game elements.

 ### Condition